Prince Charles 'prison' claim denied

 A Clarence House spokesman said: "This is not the Prince of Wales's view and should not be attributed to him as he did not say these words.

-"The prince has dutifully supported the Queen all his life and his official duties and charitable work have always run in parallel."'Lack of time'
+"The prince has dutifully supported the Queen all his life and his official duties and charitable work have always run in parallel."

 Catherine Mayer, who wrote the article for Time magazine, told BBC Radio 4's Today programme that "part of a quote" had been "taken out of context" by other news organisations.